AudacySpace/quindar-ux/README.md

 # Quindar UX

-This is a placeholder repository for the Quindar UX frontend application.
+This is the repository for the Quindar UX (GUI) code.
+Quindar is a real-time space mission operations application supported by Audacy (http://audacy.space).

-Currently, this is just a simple node.js / express4 "hello world" test app.
+# Folder Structure

+* public        - any static content served directly by nginx
+* public/css    - stylesheets
+* public/media  - images, sounds, etc.

+* app           - the NodeJS application files
+* dashboard     - files for the main Quindar application
+* qwidgets      - files for Quindar widgets (in individual subfolders)

+* docs          - project documentation